QuantEcon/lecture-source-jl/rst_files/fundamental_types.rst

 When considering error handling, whether you want a function to return ``nothing`` or simply fail depends on whether the code calling ``f(x)`` is carefully checking the results

-For example, if you were calling on an array of parameters where a-priori you were not sure which ones will succeed, then
+For example, if you were calling on an array of parameters where a priori you were not sure which ones will succeed, then

 .. code-block:: julia

     x = [0.1, -1.0, 2.0, -2.0]
     y = f.(x)

-    # presumably check `y`
+    # Presumably check `y`

 On the other hand, if the parameter passed is invalid and you would prefer not to handle a graceful failure, then using an assertion is more appropriate